jsallcock/pycis/pycis/model/config/readme.md

 pycis/model/config/
 ===================

-- This directory is searched for a matching .yaml config files when pycis.Instrument is instantiated.
+- This directory is searched for a matching .yaml config files when pycis.Instrument is instantiated with the kwarg config.

 - Example config files are provided.